playfulprogramming/playfulprogramming/content/blog/making-an-angular-blog-with-scully/index.md

 </ul>
 ```

-This should give us a straight list of blog posts and turn them into links for us to access our posts with!
+This code should give us a straight list of blog posts and turn them into links for us to access our posts with!

 ![A preview of the post list as seen on-screen](./post_list_preview.png)

 While this isn't a pretty blog, it is a functional one!
-Now you're able to list routes, we can even get the metadata for a post
+Now you're able to list routes; we can even get the metadata for a post

 ## Final Blog Post Page {#scully-avail-routes-filtered}